 It makes no sense.
 Is an Internet Service Provider responsible for allowing Ross to build the site?

-He now sits in a maximum security prison and spends most of his time in the library—a melancholy fog some a library in San Francisco, to one in a prison.
+He now sits in a maximum security prison and spends most of his time in the library—a melancholy fog from a library in San Francisco, to one in a prison.

 I feel fortunate to have spoken with Lyn Ulbricht about her son and the larger picture surrounding the case.
 Find the interview below.